April 6, 2021

 Technologically, such innovative solutions become possible with the help of edge computing, artificial intelligence, and machine learning in particular.
 For example, edge computing allows for building systems that can combine data from several sources locally to verify changes in health metrics across all the relevant connected devices and only then notify clinicians about an emergency.

 Artificial intelligence is even more powerful: it can see new health data on one patient in the context of all historical health data of millions of patients.
 For example, ML-based solutions can pair data on each particular patient with a huge dataset containing billions of rows of health records, vitals, clinical tests, and pictures.
 This allows doctors to identify the patient’s trajectory, compare it with similar trajectories of other patients, and predict critical states even if there're no other signs of what’s coming.

 If combined, AI and edge computing can change the concept of virtual care completely.
 For example, it becomes possible to build intelligent in-home overall solutions for seniors living independently.
 Sensors will monitor health metrics and daily activities, while virtual assistants will encourage elders to perform exercises, follow their medication plans, and arrange a telehealth consultation with a care provider if necessary.
 The cherry on top will be integration of such in-home health IoT solutions with clinical systems.

 Deeper device data integration for more complex virtual care

-Now and in many situations in the future there is a choice between remote healthcare and no healthcare at all.
+Now and in many situations in the future there's a choice between remote healthcare and no healthcare at all.
 And this generates the huge demand for digital health infrastructure and IoT solutions from both patients and care providers.
 This is a huge opportunity and challenge for product companies and startups struggling to enter the market with their solutions.
-And there is a big demand for skillful and agile software and system integrators to customize the existing and emerging solutions and integrate them with existing healthcare services at hospitals and homes.
+And there's a big demand for skillful and agile software and system integrators to customize the existing and emerging solutions and integrate them with existing healthcare services at hospitals and homes.